 There are some up-tempo rave-ups here, such as “Holy Moses” and “Loco Mama,” but Neilson shines best on moody ballads like “Heavy Heart” and “Lonely,” which offer showcases for her sublime and captivating vocals.
 Pervading the record is the influence of her father, veteran musician Ron Neilson, who died unexpectedly while she was writing material for it—including “Bury My Body,” the last song he ever heard.
 The liner notes include an emotional dedication to Ron, who passed away before he could finish composing this CD’s title track.
 Tami and her brother Jay finished it, and they also wrote “The First Man,” which concerns a daughter’s love for her father.

 Chandler Travis Philharmonic, Waving Kissyhead Vol. 2 & 1.
-The fact that Vol. 2 precedes Vol. 1 in the album title should give you a hint that the Massachusetts-based Chandler Travis Philharmonic tend to, as Apple used to say, “think different.”
+The fact that Vol. 2 precedes Vol. 1 in the album title should give you a hint that the Massachusetts-based Chandler Travis Philharmonic tends to, as Apple used to say, “think different.”
 The CD, due out in February, incorporates everything from rock to Dixieland and suggests that the 20-year-old group is one of the most difficult-to-classify outfits this side of NRBQ.
 (A press release takes a stab at labels, noting that the band’s work has been called “alternative Dixieland,” “omnipop,” “gospel music for adults,” and “un-pop.”)
 There are misses as well as hits in this well-produced collection but the latter are home runs.
 Among them: the power-pop, Beatles-influenced “By the Way”; the mid-tempo “Sure Gonna Miss You”; and “Air Running Backwards,” which sounds like an outtake from the Beach Boys’ Smiley Smile.

 Reverend Freakchild, Preachin’ Blues.
 Reverend Freakchild—who calls his work “a philosophical psychedelic (soul manifesting) investigation into the blues and other forms of spiritual music”— is at least as unusual as his stage name.
 Witness this latest CD, a solo acoustic set that he recorded live, mostly in the studios of a Portland, Oregon radio station.